Is it Safe to Walk Around DC at Night?

 Navigating the Different Neighborhoods

-DC is made up of various neighborhoods, each with its own unique characteristics and safety considerations.
+DC is comprised of separate neighborhoods, each unique in character and thus in the level of concern for safety being present.
 Here are a few examples:

 Downtown (City Center)

-Downtown DC is generally safe during the day and well-patrolled by law enforcement.
-However, it is advisable to remain cautious at night, especially in less crowded areas.
-Avoid walking alone on dimly lit streets and stay in well-lit and populated areas.
+Downtown will usually feel safe during the day and is well-policed by the law.
+Although, it is safe to be more cautious at night, especially in not very populated areas.
+Avoid to walk on alone on poorly lit streets and stay in well-lit and well-staffed streets.

 Georgetown